thecodechaser/hello-react-front-end/README.md

 # Hello React Front End app

-> Hello React Front End app is simple application that contains setup of react in application.
+> Hello React Front End app is simple application that contains setup of react application.
 The greeting page loads a random greeting from API on every page load.

 ## Preview